shigeyukey/shige-addons-wiki/src/pokemanki-gold.md

 ## 📊Show your Pokemon

+1. **📊Stats**
-1. **📊Stats :** Open Anki's Statistics (Stats) to see the Pokemon in the current deck.
+   1. Open Anki's Statistics (Stats) to see the Pokemon in the current deck.
 Select "Collection" and you should see the Pokemon for all decks.
-2. **🏠️Home and OverView :** Show Pokemon in Anki's home and Overview, this function can be optionally disabled. (e.g. if your deck takes a long time to load turn it off.)
+2. **🏠️Home and OverView**
+   1. Show Pokemon in Anki's home and Overview, this function can be optionally disabled. (e.g. if your deck takes a long time to load turn it off.)
+   2. The recalculation will be triggered at these times.
+        1. When finished the review.
+        2. When sync the decks (for reflecting the mobile data)

 <br>